Matte Silver

 Need a Last-Minute Gift?

-Consider an Artful Home gift card, which is delivered straight to the recipient's inbox, even on Christmas.
+Consider an Artful Home gift card – delivered instantly by email, even on Christmas Day.

 Recycled sterling silver wire creates a graceful, meandering coil on this modern pendant necklace.
 The minimalist design is inspired by one of the artist’s favorite architects, Charles Rennie Mackintosh.
 Each piece is created freehand, making each pendant unique.
 Silver cable chain with lobster clasp closure available in 16" or 18" lengths.